hatchddigital/hatchling.slide/readme.md

 A responsive aware slide user interface for carousel and gallery like navigation.

-The Hatchdling Slide allows for simple carousel functionality aimed specifically towards Responsive Web Design.
-We've taken a look at the requirements for a standard slider to deal with a change in width as much as possible, with as little JavaScript as required.
+Hatchling Slide allows for carousel functionality aimed specifically at Responsive Web Design (RED) front end.
+We've taken a look at the requirements for a standard slider and made changes to deal with a the support of responsive wrapper widths and made our code require as little JavaScript as required.

 ## Getting Started
 Download the [production version][min] or the [development version][max].